ASAP Mob: Alleged shooting of ASAP Relli by ASAP Rocky

-On April 20, 2022, ASAP Rocky was arrested by LAPD officers at the Los Angeles International Airport for a shooting incident which took place six months beforehand in Hollywood on November 6, 2021; he was released on bond shortly after.
+On April 20, 2022, ASAP Rocky was arrested by LAPD officers at the Los Angeles International Airport for a shooting incident which took place five months beforehand in Hollywood on November 6, 2021; he was released on bond shortly after.
 It was reported that the person shot, who survived the incident, was ASAP Relli, whose real name is Terell Ephron.
 ASAP Rocky was found not guilty on February 18, 2025.